Soda Struggles in Recent Sales, as Water, Energy and Sports Drinks Thrive

 By incorporating the three tips listed above and remembering to match the type of vending machine with your clientele, you can ensure you are placing your machine in the most profitable location possible.
 After all, just as in real estate, location, location, location is the means to success in the vending business.

-Vending.com has learned that what makes a cup of coffee delicious might depend on more than just the beans used and the machine it’s made in.
+Vending.com has learned that what makes a cup of coffee delicious might depend on more than just the beans used and the coffee and hot beverage vending machine it’s made in.
 According to an article by the Los Angeles Times, a research team ran an experiment in which participants were presented two cups of coffee, one that was “eco-friendly” and one that was just a regular cup of coffee.
 What the participants did not know was that both cups of coffee were made from the same beans and in the same standard coffee maker.

 While the phrase “eco-friendly vending machine” might not make all coffee consumers crave more environmentally conscious coffee, participants were also surveyed on various issues before the study and the results showed that the majority of participants that were concerned about the environment preferred the eco-friendly brew.
 Those same participants were also willing to pay about 25 percent more for a coffee they believed shared their views on the environment.

 When it comes to coffee or drink vending machines, you might not need to change your product offering to continue to be successful, but this is a good example of how knowing your customers and what their preferences are can help your vending machines, eco-friendly or otherwise, become even more profitable.

 November 21st is World Hello Day.
 The goal of this holiday is to promote world peace by getting people to say hello to each other and break down the barriers that are created when we do not know someone else well enough.
 Introducing yourself, or even just saying “hello” to someone can create a positive and friendly atmosphere that will carry on throughout the entire day.